j-sustr/mail-service/README.md

 }
 ```

-2. Create SMTP connection by sending POST request to `localhost:8080/mail` with multipart payload like this
+2. Create SMTP connection by sending POST request to `localhost:8080/mail` with multipart form payload like this

 ```
 connectionId = 3